-The restricted cash represents \$46,811 which is required to be restricted by the USDA Rural Development Agency for debt repayment and contingencies.
+The USDA Rural Development Agency restricts cash for debt repayment and contingencies.
 The Town cannot spend these funds without approval by the USDA Rural Development Agency.
+For the year ended September 30, 2018, the Town did not have cash reserves in the sewer fund available to be restricted as required by USDA Rural Development Agency.